-ITP:941 Practicum 2.0 cr.
+ITP:941 Practicum

 Practicum consists of field experience that provides advanced training for interpreting students giving them the opportunity to apply learned concepts and skills in actual interpreting situations with professional supervision.
 This on-the-job experience is the final phase of training prior to entrance into the field of professional interpreting.
 (158.4 Co-op Hrs.)